Mortgage Qualifying Rate in Canada

 Effect of Stress Test

-Let us consider the purchase of an average home in Canada with a price of $630k.
-Let us further assume that the purchaser has saved $100k for their down payment.
+Let us consider the purchase of a home for $630k, with the purchaser having saved $100k for their down payment.
 Further, assume that they are interested in a five-year fixed-rate mortgage and that they can get a rate of 4.6% for a mortgage with a 25-year amortization period.

-Now let us consider the stress test.
-The stress test requires us to consider a 2% safety margin.
+Now, let us consider the stress test scenario that requires us to consider a 2% safety margin.
 Meaning that our purchaser needs to afford his mortgage at an interest rate of 6.6%.
-Going back to our mortgage calculator and changing the interest rate from 4.6% to 6.6%, monthly mortgage installments increase to $3,683.
-For this installment to be affordable, you need a growth monthly income of $9,444.

-As you can see, in the absence of a stress test, a family earning $7,800 a month could afford the average Canadian home.
+As you can see, in the absence of a stress test, a family earning $7,800 a month could afford the home.
 In the presence of the stress test, that same home is only affordable for families earning more than $9,400 each month.
-Thus stress test is there to have people choose more affordable houses and reduce the risk that they might default in the future.
+Thus, the stress test is there to encourage people to choose more affordable houses and reduce the risk that they might default in the future.